by John Jordan

 Universal Journal

 The efficiency and speed of the SAP HANA in-memory database allowed the introduction of the Universal Journal single line-item tables ACDOCA (actual) and ACDOCP (plan).
-The Universal Journal allows all postings from the previous financial and controlling components to be combined in single items.
-The many benefits include the development of real-time accounting.
+The Universal Journal allows all previous financial and controlling component postings to be combined into single items.
+Its many benefits include the development of real-time accounting.
 In this book, we discuss both period-end and event-based processing.

 Valuation Class

-The valuation class in the Costing 2 view determines which general ledger accounts are updated as a result of inventory movement or settlement.
+The valuation class in the Costing 2 view determines which general ledger accounts are updated due to inventory movement or settlement.

 Valuation Date